middyjs/middy/docs/README.md

 Middy is a very simple middleware engine that allows you to simplify your AWS Lambda code when using Node.js.

-If you are used to web frameworks like Express, then you will be familiar with the concepts adopted in Middy and you will be able to get started very quickly.
+If you have used web frameworks like Express, then you will be familiar with the concepts adopted in Middy and you will be able to get started very quickly.

 A middleware engine allows you to focus on the strict business logic of your Lambda and then attach additional common elements like authentication, authorization, validation, serialization, etc. in a modular and reusable way by decorating the main business logic.